Help Student Composers: Find Something Positive to Say

 Here’s an example of how you might find something positive in a rather mundane composition .
 Imagine your student comes in to play this composition for you:

 Examples of Helping Student Composers by Finding Something Positive to Say

 I think our gut instinct might be to say something dismissive like, “Oh, that’s nice.” or “Hmmm…interesting.”
 But, here’s a way you can approach something like this and teach something about good compositional techniques at the same time:

 I like the way you use so many steps!
 Did you know that a good melody usually uses a lot of steps with just a few skips or leaps?

 I like the way you used repeated notes at the end.
 It sort of gives the ear a break from all the steps and makes me really listen at the end.”

 In both cases, you are commenting on something positive in their melody AND teaching them something that they can use in their next composition.
 Students will remember the positive things that you say as long as they are genuine and applicable.

 These are just 2 tips to remember in working with your students.
 When you feel unable or unqualified to teach anything about composition, please trust your instincts!
 The same thing that makes you a good musician, can enable you to give constructive comments to your student.
 You know what is a beautiful melody, you know when something is too repetitive.
 You know when something is rhythmically interesting…you know because you are a musician!
 Learning a few things about WHY you know these things will enable you to be an even better teacher of composition to your students.
 So, stay tuned!
 I’ll help where I can.

-If you have questions about teaching composition, please contact me and I will try to answer these in a future blog post.
+If you have questions about teaching composition and how to help student composers, please contact me and I will try to answer these in a future blog post.